unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 > ## Explore the data
 >
-> Familiarize yourself with the data.
-You can try to answer the following questions:
+> Familiarize yourself with the CIFAR10 dataset.
+To start, consider the following questions:
 > - What is the dimension of your input data?
 What do you think the dimensions mean?
 > - What is the range of values of your input data?
 > - What is the shape of the labels, and how many labels do we have?